Wellington Brewery

 Over the years the company has won numerous awards for its products, at events such as the Canadian Brewing Awards, the Ontario Brewing Awards and the U.S. Open Beer Championship.
 In the 2016 Ontario Brewing Awards, for example, Wellington's Imperial Russian Stout earned a gold medal, County Dark Ale received a gold medal, Iron Duke won a bronze, and Arkell Best Bitter earned a silver.
 In the small-batch category (brewed in collaboration with another company), Wellington gained awards for the Welly One-Off Series, A Spice Odyssey and Farmers' Market Rhubarb Saison.

-In the 2019 Canadian Brewing Awards, Wellington received three Silver awards: for WHelles Lager, Arkell Best Bitter and Faces Double IPA.
+In the 2019 Canadian Brewing Awards, Wellington received three Silver awards: for Helles Lager, Arkell Best Bitter and Faces Double IPA.

 Beers Offered

 Some of the following are seasonal, or brewed only occasionally.